johannacarolinep/watercolour-school/README.md

 #### Course details section
 The course details section contains key pieces of information for users considering the course and are placed high up the page, as well as styled to draw attention.

 In the Course price card, the text clarifies that materials are not included in the course fee.
-This is an important clarification since the target audience are mainly complete beginners to watercolour painting, who may not know that this is the norm.
+This is an important clarification since the target audience consists mainly of complete beginners to watercolour painting, who may not know that this is the norm.

-Here the user is also directed to the Materials page for more guiance and given a shortcut to get there through a link.
+Here the user is also directed to the Materials page for more guidance and given a shortcut to get there through a link.
 ![Course details section](documentation/feature-course-info-details-section-desktop.png)

 #### Course scope section